Code of Student Conduct

 7.1 Non-Discriminatory Application of Accountability Procedures

-Application of this Code shall be based on the principle of equal treatment without regard to race, creed, color, marital status, sexual orientation, gender identity, gender expression, religion, sex, national origin, age, mental or physical disability, or veteran status.
+Application of this Code shall be based on the principle of equitable treatment without regard to race, creed, color, marital status, sexual orientation, gender identity, gender expression, religion, sex, national origin, age, disability, genetic information, or veteran status.

 7.2 Initiation of Accountability Process

-Any person who has a reasonable basis to believe that a student may have committed a violation of this Code shall submit all such information to SAA.
+- Accountability Referral.
+Any person who has a reasonable basis to believe that a student or RSO may have committed a violation of this Code shall submit all such information to SAA.
 This submission may be in writing or communicated orally.
-In addition, official reports from LSUS University Police, UCA, any University department, and other law enforcement entities will also be accepted.
+In addition, official reports from LSUS Police Department, University housing, any University department, and other law enforcement entities will also be accepted.

+- Investigation by the Director of SAA.
 The Director of SAA may investigate any alleged or potential misconduct.
-This investigation can include a meeting(s) with a reporting party, interviews of persons who may have knowledge pertaining to the facts and circumstances, and other types of information collection.
-The investigation can begin before or after a charge letter has been issued.
+This investigation can include meetings with a complainant, interviews of other persons with knowledge pertaining to the facts and circumstances, and other types of information collection.
+The investigation can begin before or after a charge letter is issued.

-In the event the Director of SAA may be a reporting party or material observer in an accountability proceeding or for any reason cannot perform his or her duties under these accountability procedures, the Dean of Students shall appoint another person to perform such duties.
+- Disqualification of the Director of SAA.
+In the event the Director of SAA may be a reporting party or witness in an accountability proceeding or for any reason cannot perform official duties under these accountability procedures, the Dean of Students shall appoint another person to perform such duties.

 7.3 Requiring a Student to Meet